Welcome to Cadabam's Hospitals

 Because of its practical and structured approach, CBT helps individuals develop long-term coping skills for managing schizophrenia symptoms and improving daily functioning.

-Who Can Benefit from CBT for Schizophrenia?
+Who Can Benefit From CBT for Schizophrenia?

 Cognitive Behavioural Therapy (CBT) can benefit individuals with schizophrenia who are experiencing distressing thoughts, hallucinations, delusions, or difficulties managing daily life.
 When used alongside medication and psychiatric care, CBT helps individuals develop coping strategies and improve emotional and social functioning.